anshuraj0123/anshutask/README.md

 3.Above command will build the nodeJS application and deploy the monitoring stack.

-4. You can access the nodeJS application at localhost:80
+4.You can access the nodeJS application at localhost:80

-5. You can check promtail metrics at localhost:3100/metrics
+5.You can check promtail metrics at localhost:3100/metrics

-6. Confirm Loki is ready at localhost:3100/ready
+6.Confirm Loki is ready at localhost:3100/ready

-7. Grafana dashboard localhost:3000
+7.Grafana dashboard localhost:3000

-8. Username and Password for Grafana: admin and admin
+8.Username and Password for Grafana: admin and admin

 ** make sure docker engine is installed in the system